refinedev/refine/documentation/docs/data/packages/graphql/index.md

 ## Queries and Mutations

-You can use [`graphql-tag`](https://www.npmjs.com/package/graphql-tag) to write your queries and mutations.
+You can use `gql` export from `@urql/core` to write your queries and mutations.

-Refine hooks' `meta` object has optional `gqlQuery` and `gqlMutation` properties, you can use them to write your queries and mutations.
+Refine hooks' `meta` object has `gqlQuery` and `gqlMutation` properties, you can use them to write your queries and mutations.

 As a best-practice, we suggest writing your queries/mutations in a separate file, next to the component that uses it.